 And as your click-through rates rise, Google’s RankBrain algorithm will begin to recalculate the value of your listings and may subsequently adjust your rankings upward.

-By design, web developers should update all relevant web pages with schema markup, as this will help structure page data so search engines can more easily crawl and scrape information to serve to users in SERPs.
+By design, web developers should update all relevant web pages with schema markup, as this will help structure page data so search engines can more easily crawl and scrape information to serve users in SERPs.

 In the past year, however, there have been instances of brands winning Featured Snippets without utilizing schema, which can be taken as a sign that Google’s algorithms are evolving quickly.
 So quickly, in fact, that they’re able to scan, compile and serve information that’s unstructured, as long as those respective web pages most closely match search intent and topical relevance.
 However, you shouldn’t count on a bot understanding your content — structuring your web pages is always a good idea.
 On top of putting together a site that’s easily scannable by Google crawlers, this will also make it easier for users to read your web pages and gain knowledge from your content — which is the main goal in the end.